fastoch/OverTheWire/Bandit.md

 - exit the current ssh session: `exit`
 - log into bandit3: `ssh bandit3@bandit.labs.overthewire.org -p 2220`
 - enter the pwd you've just found
-- check the contents of the current directory: `ls`
+- check the contents of the current directory: `ls -al`
-- display the contents of inhere, including hidden files: `ls -a inhere/`
+- display the contents of inhere, including hidden files: `ls -al inhere/`
 - display the contents of the hidden file located in the inhere folder: `cat inhere/...Hiding-From-You`
 - for the previous command, you can use autocompletion